IvanCastillo1986/cyber-home-lab/wazuh/Using-Wazuh-FIM.md

 Scroll down to about the 107th line within the `<syscheck>` tag.
 Change the default interval number to your desired wait between:<br>
 `<frequency>900</frequency>`

+## Troubleshooting FIM
+If changes from FIM aren't showing up in the Wazuh Manager's dashboard:<br>
+1. Changes might not have taken effect yet.
+You might need to wait a few seconds for data to show up on the dashboard.
+2. Go back to the `/var/ossec/etc/ossec.conf` configuration file and check for any syntax errors.
+3. Ensure that you have the `realtime="yes"` property on the `<directories>` tag, which enables real-time monitoring.
+4. You might have fogotten to restart the `wazuh-agent` service (or `wazuh-manager` if that's the instance you're testing).
+5. You might not have an absolute path in the tag.
+Wazuh can't automatically find your directory (like `/hello`) unless you've added an absolute path that stems from the root directory (like `/home/wazuh_user/hello`).
+6. You are trying to monitor an actual file instead of directory.
+Wazuh is not currently able to accept a file as the subject for FIM.
+So you need to choose a directory.